 Virginia Kase has spent the past 25 years of her career fighting for social justice and civil rights.
 As CEO of the League of Women Voters, Virginia builds upon her vision of an inclusive democracy where every person in America has the ability and opportunity to participate and advocate for issues that matter to them.
 Since 2018, she has led the 100-year-old organization through a period of rapid transformation and growth focused on building power by engaging in advocacy, legislation, expanded litigation, and organizing efforts to ensure voting rights for all.

-Virginia Kase is the CEO of the League of Women Voters of the United States.
-Prior to joining the League, she served as COO of CASA, an organization at the forefront of the immigrant rights movement representing nearly 100,000 members.
+Prior to joining LWV she served as COO of CASA, an organization at the forefront of the immigrant rights movement, representing nearly 100,000 members.
 In that leadership role, Virginia managed the strategic growth, direction, and operations of the organization and served as a key thought leader on its politics and policy team.

-Prior to CASA, Virginia spent eight years serving as the National Technical Assistance and Training Manager at the Center for Neighborhood Enterprise (CNE) in Washington, DC.
-While at CNE she developed a grant making and capacity building program for grassroots non-profits addressing issues of urban violence, economic, racial and social inequality.
-During that time, she also studied what made them effective, using that information to assist groups in deepening their impact by replicating best practices and identifying opportunities for cross-sector movement building.
+Earlier in her career, Virginia served in leadership roles at various non-profit organizations where she developed grantmaking and capacity building programs for grassroots non-profits that addressed issues of urban violence, economic, racial, and social inequality.
+During that time, she also studied what made these activities effective and used that information to assist groups in deepening their impact and identifying opportunities for cross-sector movement building.

-Virginia has more than 20 years’ experience working in the non-profit sector and is a passionate activist and advocate for social justice.
-She graduated from the University of Maryland with a Bachelor’s degree in Communications.
-She is the mother of two awesome sons and lives in Maryland with her fiancé and her rescue dog Boss.
+Virginia holds a B.A. in Communications from the University of Maryland.
+She is the mother of two awesome sons and lives in Maryland with her rescue dog Boss.